-At the Company's March 20, 2013 annual meeting, stockholders approved, on a non-binding advisory basis, holding a vote on say-onpay proposals once every three years, with over 77% of the votes cast voting for a three-year frequency (a "say-on-pay proposal").
-At the Company's annual meeting of stockholders held on February 24, 2016, 97.8% of the votes cast on the say-on-pay proposal at that meeting were voted in favor of the proposal.
+At the Company's March 6, 2019 annual meeting, stockholders approved, on a non-binding advisory basis, holding a vote on a sayon-pay proposal each year, with over 85% of the votes cast voting for a one-year frequency.
+In addition, at the Company's 2019 annual meeting of stockholders, approximately 97% of the votes cast were voted in favor of the say-on-pay proposal.
 The Compensation Committee considered these results and believes the voting results reflect strong stockholder support for the Company's approach to executive compensation.
-The Compensation Committee will continue to consider the outcome of the Company's say-on-pay votes when making future compensation decisions for the Named Executive defined in Executive Compensation - Summary Officers (as Compensation Table).
-In light of the positive result of such say-on-pay vote, we made no material changes to our executive compensation program.
-At this 2019 Annual Meeting, you will have the opportunity to vote on the say-on-pay proposal, which gives our stockholders the opportunity to express their views on our Named Executive Officers' compensation.
-Our Board of Directors believes that submitting the advisory, non-binding vote on executive compensation to stockholders every three years is appropriate at this time.
-We are asking our stockholders to indicate their continued support for our Named Executive Officer compensation as described in this Proxy Statement.
+The Compensation Committee will continue to consider the outcome of the Company's say-on-pay votes when making future compensation decisions for the Named Executive Officers (as defined in Executive Compensation-Summary Compensation Table).
+In light of the positive result of such say-on-pay vote, we made no material changes to our executive compensation program for fiscal year 2019.